YacineOuhrouche/Circuits_Repo/BJT_Circuits/Small_Signal_Amplifier/README.md

 # 📘 Small-Signal Amplifiers Using BJT (NPN)

 ## ✨ Introduction
 Small-signal amplifiers are fundamental analog circuits used to amplify weak signals while preserving their shape.
-These amplifiers are widely used in audio processing, sensor signal conditioning, and RF communication.
+These amplifiers are widely used in various applications such as audio processing, sensor signal conditioning, and RF communication.

-This repository contains explanations, schematics, and simulation results for different types of **small-signal amplifiers using BJT (NPN)**.
+This repository contains detailed explanations, schematics, and simulation results for different types of **small-signal amplifiers using BJT (NPN)** transistors.

 ---